The cheapest cars to insure are the Subaru Forester, Dodge Grand Caravan, and Honda Odyssey, according to WalletHub’s

 |Jeep Grand Cherokee||$1,999|

-WalletHub editors analyzed the insurance premiums for some of the best-selling vehicles in the past 10 years and provided rankings for the cheapest cars to insure in 2019 by car type and by make.
+WalletHub’s editors analyzed the insurance premiums for some of the best-selling vehicles from the past 10 years and provided rankings for the cheapest cars to insure in 2019 by car type, make, and model.

-In the sections below, learn more about our findings and why some cars cost more than others to insure.
-You can also see how we obtained our pricing data in the Methodology section at the end of this article.
+In the sections below, you can learn more about our findings and why some cars cost more to insure than others.
+You can also see how we obtained our pricing data in the Methodology section at the end of the page.